cloudant/sync-android/doc/crud.md

 replicated to and from the server in a way which doesn't allow for resuming an upload or download.

-Attachments are stored in the `attachments` property on a DocumentRevision object.
+Attachments are stored via the `attachments` getters/setters on a DocumentRevision object.
 This is a map of attachments, keyed by attachment name.

 To add an attachment to a document, just add (or overwrite) the attachment